emqx/emqx-docs/en_US/rule/backend_clickhouse.md

 Payload: "hello"
 ```

-And then we can verify if the message is inserted to the clickhouse table:
+And then we can verify if the message is inserted into the ClickHouse table:

 ![image](./assets/rule-engine/clickhouse_8.png)